openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_ENABLE_BATCHING="1"

 **OPENVINO_TF_DUMP_GRAPHS:**
-Setting this will serialize the full graphs in all stages during the optimnization pass.
+Setting this will serialize the full graphs in all stages during the optimization pass.

 Example: